gentom/gentom/README.md

 Hi, I'm Gento.
-I build ecosystem for the serious people who truly want to make people happy with exerting their creativity.
+I'm building an ecosystem where people who seriously want to please people can exert their creativity.

 ---